 The number of homes is increasing.
-In 2012, there were 52,584 dwellings, of which 52,505 were private homes and 79 were non-private dwellings such as nursing homes, hotels and hostels.
+In 2016, there were 52,584 dwellings, of which 52,505 were private homes and 79 were non-private dwellings such as nursing homes, hotels and hostels.
 While more housing stock is available, the population has remained fairly stable, due to decreasing household sizes.
 Trends show that the number of one-person households is increasing, as is the number of small households.

 The proportion of separate houses has fallen over the past decade with the growth of flats, units or apartments, along with semidetached, row, terrace and townhouses.
-Residential property prices have increased significantly over the past 10 years, although some decline has been seen since 2010 in line with the broader Melbourne metropolitan area.
-The median house price increased from \$298,000 in 2004 to \$600,000 in 2014..
+Residential property prices have increased significantly over the past 10 years.
+The median house price increased from \$298,000 in 2004 to \$600,000 in 2016.